Round the Twist: Series 2

 Edgar continued as executive director, and Jennings and Storm wrote the scripts.
 Storm was the main series director, Steve Jodrell also directed episodes in the second series, and Antonia Barnard was the co-producer of the second series.
 Adult cast members remained the same as in the first series, except for Mr. Gribble and Matron Gribble, who were recast with Mark Mitchell and Jan Friedl.

 Auditions were held in 1991 to find new child actors to replace characters like Pete, Linda, and Bronson.
 The second series was in post-production until 30 November 1992.
 It was pre-purchased by the Australian Broadcasting Corporation, the British Broadcasting Corporation, Ravensburger Film, and TV Gmbh (for German-speaking territories), and Tri Star Gmbh (for Italy).

 Series 3

-The third and fourth series were written by various writers and re-used the same characters, but did not draw from Jennings' material.
+The third and fourth series were written by various writers and re-used the same characters, but they did not draw from Jennings' material.
 Two years before the third series was aired, Jennings' stories were being adapted into a different show called Driven Crazy, which failed to match the popularity of the early Round the Twist and of which only one series was produced.

-The ACTF started development of a new series of Round The Twist in 1997. it was produced by Edgar with Bernadette O’Mahony and written by Storm, Chris Anastassiades, and Ray Boseley.
+The ACTF started development of a new series of Round The Twist in 1997.
+It was produced by Edgar with Bernadette O'Mahony and written by Storm, Chris Anastassiades, and Ray Boseley.
 The series was directed by Boseley, Storm, and Pino Amenta.
 The series was pre-sold to the ABC, BBC, Nickelodeon UK, and Disney European channels, and financed by the Australian Film Finance Corporation.

-The scripts were completed by November 1997, and official pre-production of the series commenced in November 1998.
+The scripts were completed by November 1997.
+In November 1998, pre-production of the series began.
 An Australia-wide search for the child leads was conducted, and more than 800 children auditioned for the roles of Linda, Pete, Bronson, and the Gribble gang, Rabbit, Tiger, and Gribbs.
-Filming took place on location at Aireys Inlet and Crawford Productions' studio in Melbourne in early 1999.
-The series was completed and distributed to broadcasters in November 1999.
+In early 1999, filming took place on location at Aireys Inlet and Crawford Productions' studio in Melbourne.
+In November 1999, the series was completed and distributed to broadcasters.

 Series 4

 Storylines for the fourth series were being written in 1998 following a creative workshop directed by Storm in early September at the ACTF's offices.
 In 2000, the ACTF completed the development of the fourth series of Round the Twist, which was written by Storm, Boseley, Louise Fox, Christine Madafferi, and Robert Greenberg.
-The pre-production of the fourth series commenced in November 1999, with principal photography starting in February 2000 and ending in May 2000.
-Edgar was executive producer and producer, and the line producer was Helen Watts, with directors David Swann, Arnie Custo, and Boseley.
+In November 1999, pre-production of the fourth series began, with principal photography starting in February 2000 and ending in May 2000.

+Edgar was executive producer and producer.
+The line producer was Helen Watts, with directors David Swann, Arnie Custo, and Boseley.
 Filming for the series started on 7 February 2000, and continued for three months in and around Melbourne, in the Crawford Productions' studio, Williamstown Primary School, and Airey's Inlet.
 Most of the main cast from Season 3 returned for Season 4.